All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Same storage: Refrigerate unused pens.
 A pen in use can be stored at room temperature (below 86 degrees F) for up to 21 days.

 The main change is pharmacological.
-You will notice stronger appetite suppression and potentially a mild return of GI side effects during the first week.
+You'll notice stronger appetite suppression and potentially a mild return of GI side effects during the first week.
 Most patients find these effects manageable. tirzepatide 7.5mg side effects

 When NOT to Switch to 7.5mg